-- I/We confirm that I/we have the rights to the data and contents of the manuscript to the extent necessary for publishing with CC BY-SA 4.0 licence.
+- I/We confirm that I/we have the rights to the materials and data, on which the manuscript is based, to the extent necessary for publishing with CC BY-SA 4.0 licence.

 - I/We confirm that all authors agree about authorship, publication of the article, order of authors in the article, and naming of the corresponding author for all correspondence with the publisher.